 Revenue-based indicators of efficiency are helpful for comparing states on the use of educational resources.
 Figures 9a-c depict state performance according to the number of credentials awarded per \$100,000 of education and related expenditures.
-Performance on this measure among lowa's two-year colleges exceeds the national average.
-However, the efficiency of lowa's master's and research institutions is lower than the national average.
+Performance on this measure among Indiana's institutions exceeds or approximates efficiency levels observed in several comparison states.